SciPhi-AI/synthesizer/README.md

 - `hf_support`: For running with the HuggingFace package, useful for a large variety of model access.
 - `openai_support`: For running with OpenAI models.
 - `vllm_support`: For with VLLM, useful for fast inference.
+- `llama_index_support`: For LlamaIndex, useful for grounded synthesis.

 ## Usage